doherty100/azuresandbox/README.md

 ## Prerequisites

 The following prerequisites are required in order to get started.
-Note that once these prerequisite are in place, a [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) Azure RBAC role assignment is sufficient to use the samples.
+Note that once these prerequisite are in place, a [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) Azure RBAC role assignment is sufficient to use the configurations.

 * Identify the [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) (AAD) tenant to be used for identity and access management, or create a new AAD tenant using [Quickstart: Set up a tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant).
 * Identify a single Azure [subscription](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#subscription) or create a new Azure subscription.
 See [Azure Offer Details](https://azure.microsoft.com/en-us/support/legal/offer-details/) and [Associate or add an Azure subscription to your Azure Active Directory tenant](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory) for more information.
 * Identify the owner of the Azure subscription to be used for \#AzureSandbox.
 This user should have an [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) Azure RBAC role assignment on the subscription.
 See [Steps to assign an Azure role](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) for more information.
-* Ask the subscription owner to create a [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) Azure RBAC role assignment for each sample user.
+* Ask the subscription owner to create a [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) Azure RBAC role assignment for each sandbox user.
 See [Steps to assign an Azure role](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) for more information.
 * Verify the subscription owner has privileges to create a Service principal name on the AAD tenant.
 See [Check Azure AD permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#check-azure-ad-permissions) for more information.
-* Ask the subscription owner to [Create a service principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) (SPN) for sandbox users using the Azure CLI command `az ad sp create-for-rbac -n AzureQuickStartsSPN --role Contributor` using the [Quickstart for Bash in Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
+* Ask the subscription owner to [Create a service principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) (SPN) for sandbox users using the Azure CLI command `az ad sp create-for-rbac -n AzureSandboxSPN --role Contributor` using the [Quickstart for Bash in Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
 Securely share the output with sandbox users, including *appId* and *password*.
-* Some organizations may institute [Azure policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview) which may cause some sample deployments to fail.
-This can be addressed by using custom settings which pass the policy checks, or by disabling the policies on the Azure subscription being used for the samples.
+* Some organizations may institute [Azure policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview) which may cause some sandbox deployments to fail.
+This can be addressed by using custom settings which pass the policy checks, or by disabling the policies on the Azure subscription being used for the configurations.
-* Some Azure subscriptions may have low quota limits for specific Azure resources which may cause sample deployments to fail.
+* Some Azure subscriptions may have low quota limits for specific Azure resources which may cause sandbox deployments to fail.
 See [Resolve errors for resource quotas](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/error-resource-quota) for more information.
-Consult the following table to determine if quota increases are required to deploy the samples using default settings:
+Consult the following table to determine if quota increases are required to deploy the configurations using default settings:

 Resource |  Quota required per deployment | Command
 --- | :-: | ---